-I thought I’d write this post because this happened to my daughter yesterday when she came off her scooter and it might help anyone who’s child has an accident like this in the future.
+I thought I’d write this post because this happened to my daughter yesterday when she had an accident and fell off her scooter.
+It might help anyone who’s child has an accident like this in the future.

-It was an upsetting day, we set off for school as usual then suddenly I saw my daughter come off her scooter.
+It was an upsetting day, we set off for school as usual then suddenly I saw my daughter messing around with her hands off the handlebar, the next thing I knew she was on the floor.
 When I got to her I realised she had smashed both her front teeth.